Edric-Matwiejew/QuOp_MPI/README.rst

 ::

-    cd QuOp_MPI/src
-    make
-    cd ../
     python3 setup.py sdist bdist_wheel
     pip3 install quop_mpi-0.0.1.tar.gz

-Before importing QuOp_MPI in a python script, ensure that the path to the FFTW and HDF5 libraries is present in the LD_LIBRARY_PATH variable.
+Before importing QuOp_MPI in a python script, ensure that the path to the FFTW and HDF5 libraries is present in the LD_LIBRARY_PATH environment variable.
 If they are not present:

 ::